-This Father’s Day, we list down 10 useful tips on how fathers can strategize and find their way to their wife’s heart during the first year of their newborn.
+This Father’s Day, we list down 10 useful tips on how fathers can strategize and find their way to their wives’ hearts during the first year of their newborn.

 A friend I know shares with me that for the 13 years of his parenthood, he has always spent about 15 mins to half an hour each time inside his car at his home car park and process the day and work, to de-role from his work and prep himself for the role of a husband and a father before he enters his house after work.
 By doing so, it helps him to mentally prepare for what’s ahead in the house – possibly a tired wife, cranky kids, a messy house or kids who miss their father and wants all of his attention.

-3. Discuss on the roles and duties you would take (household and caring for baby) so that duties are clearly defined.
+3. Discuss the roles and duties you would take (household and caring for a baby) so that duties are clearly defined.
 Some suggestions that may impress her:

 - Bathe the baby when you are home

 - Be the diaper changing machine

 - Washing the dishes.
 I always feel very loved when my dirty dishes suddenly disappear from my sink!
 It’s like MAGIC!

 - Washing her breast pump and milk bottles and sterilising them at the end of the day

 - Feed the baby at certain times of the day

 4. Manage expectations and roles before the arrival of your child such as the standard of cleanliness of the house, and trusting you as the father to care for the child.